Benedictine College Preparatory: History

 Benedictine College Preparatory was founded in 1911 with 29 students, under the name of Benedictine College, by a group of Benedictine monks from Belmont Abbey in North Carolina.
 Seeking to continue the work of their founder by establishing learning and culture, they came to Richmond to establish a Catholic high school for boys.
 They adopted the military academy type model, which also meshed well with the monastic life of the monks.
 The order, discipline, and hierarchy of the military are very much analogous to the structures in the monastery and the Church.

 In 2009, the school board was dissolved and Headmaster John McGinty was ousted by a vote of 11 senior monks of Mary Mother of the Church Abbey.
 Fr.
 Gregory Gresko, OSB, the second-in-charge of the abbey, said that McGinty's contract was not renewed for financial reasons.
 The school, whose enrollment under McGinty had risen to 267, was under financial stress and running on a deficit.
 Gresko took on the position of temporary headmaster, saying that having a Benedictine in a leadership position after years of absence was "returning to our roots."

 On August 1, 2011, Benedictine High School changed its name to Benedictine College Preparatory "to reflect the school’s goal to become more academically rigorous."

 In April 2011, Benedictine announced that it was selling the school's historic campus on Sheppard Street in Richmond's Museum District to the Catholic Diocese of Richmond.
 Later on, they planned to move forward with plans to move the school to Goochland, Virginia.
 The sale included a buy-back option for the school in case the plans to move the school fell through.

 In the fall of the 2013–14 school year, Benedictine College Preparatory moved to the Mary Mother of the Church Abbey location and the sale of the Sheppard Street campus was finalized.
-The campus was sold to the Catholic Diocese of Richmond, though Benedictine still plays home basketball games and hosts a number of events at the historic Memorial Gymnasium.
+The campus was sold to the Catholic Diocese of Richmond.
 The sale to the Diocese allowed for continued parking at the church during Sunday mass at the adjacently located St. Benedict's Parish, which was a continuation of a preexisting arrangement with the Parish.
 This also allowed for the renovation of the Mary Mother of the Church Abbey campus, which formerly served as home to St. John Vianney Seminary, for reinstalled educational use.
 Mary Mother of the Church Abbey is located in Goochland County and the school received backlash from some local residents and several alumni for the desire to sell the historic Sheppard Street campus and move so far from the urban campus that was the school's home for 100 years.
 The sale of the Shepard Street campus was estimated to be around $5.5 million and was used to renovate the Abbey campus, as well as to build additional facilities for the students at the new campus.